 Residence Hall Policies: ResLife Manual

 Residents and visitors must abide by Commonwealth of Virginia laws referring to alcohol use and possession.
-It is unlawful for any person under the age of 21 to purchase, consume or possess any alcoholic beverage.
-The possession, consumption, or presence of alcohol is prohibited at all times in residence hall rooms if each of the residents assigned to live in the room is under the age of 21.
-This restriction does not apply if at least one of the room's residents is of legal age; however students under the age of 21 may not consume, possess, or be in the presence of the illegal use of alcohol in residence halls.
-All residents and involved students may be subject to disciplinary follow up, including fines and/or referral to the Office of Student Accountability.
-If no one claims responsibility for alcohol found in a student room, suite or apartment, the residents of that unit will be held accountable for the alcohol.
+It is unlawful for anyone under 21 to purchase, consume or possess any alcoholic beverage.
+The possession, consumption, or presence of alcohol is prohibited in residence hall rooms if all residents assigned to live in the room are under 21.
+This restriction does not apply if at least one of the room’s residents is of legal age; however, students under the age of 21 may not consume, possess, or be in the presence of the illegal use of alcohol in residence halls.
+Loud or disruptive behavior or drinking habits that otherwise interfere with the rights of others or lead to other violations of university policies are reasons for disciplinary action, regardless of the student’s age.
+All residents and involved students may be subject to disciplinary follow-up, including fines and/or referral to the Office of Student Accountability.
+If no one claims responsibility for alcohol found in a student room, suite, or apartment, the residents of that unit will be held accountable for the alcohol.

-Students may not possess or use alcohol paraphernalia or devices (e.g. “beer bongs,” “funnels,” beer/water pong tables, etc.) which, by their nature, promote irresponsible consumption of alcohol.
+Residents and visitors must abide by Commonwealth of Virginia laws referring to • Students may not possess or use alcohol paraphernalia or devices (e.g., “beer bongs,” “funnels,” beer/water pong tables, etc.) which, by their nature, promote irresponsible consumption of alcohol.

 Students are prohibited from storing or possessing empty alcohol containers in rooms, suites, or bathrooms.
 If empty alcohol containers are found in residence halls, staff will assume that the residents of the room or suite and any students present in the space are or were in possession of alcohol and have a shared responsibility for the containers.
 All residents and involved students may be subject to disciplinary or Student Accountability follow-up, including fines.